 This program addresses the senior oral health care crisis through partnerships with community-based coalitions focused on improving access to care.
 Its multifaceted approach aspires to improve the health of our aging adults, particularly those in marginalized communities.

-In collaboration with our first two coalition partners, Howard University College of Dentistry and Mary’s Center, this program will promote the connection between oral health and overall health, provide quality outcomes, improve accessibility and create greater equity in the care and treatment older adults receive.
+In collaboration with our coalition partners in Washington, D.C., Howard University College of Dentistry and Mary’s Center, and in California, Dientes Community Dental Care and Salud Para La Gente, this program promotes the connection between oral health and overall health, provides quality outcomes, improves accessibility and creates greater equity in the care and treatment older adults receive.
 Insights collected throughout the program will be utilized to identify effective solutions and inform the Delta Dental Senior Oral Health Care Model, which will be replicated as the program develops.
 The program will expand to form coalitions with other community partners.

 Identify, assess and address the socioeconomic and systemic causes of poor oral health among older adults, particularly those living in poverty